Igalia/vapormark/README.md

     Shift_R+F12 : Toggle Hud
      ```

-- Once you finish FPS logging by hitting `Shift_L+F2`, `MangoHud` will generates a a `csv` log file under  `/home/deck/mangologs-vapormark`.
+- Once you finish FPS logging by hitting `Shift_L+F2`, `MangoHud` will generate a `csv` log file under  `/home/deck/mangologs-vapormark`.
 Please copy and rename it ending with `-mangohud.csv` for analysis and report generation.

 - Following games provide in-game benchmarks: